yamgent/typst-demo/02-the-geometry-of-linear-equations/the-geometry-of-linear-equations.typ

 _Formally:_

 + Can I solve $A bold(upright(x)) = bold(upright(b))$ for every $bold(upright(b))$?
-+ Do the linear combinations of the columns fill entire 3D space?
++ Do the linear combinations of the columns fill up the entire 3D space?

 It appears as if both questions are different from a different POV, but both are actually asking the same thing - I get a combination of the columns.